CAFAudit/audit-service/README.md

 The deployment files are in Docker Compose v3 format, and they are compatible with both Docker Compose and Docker Stack.

-As well as the Audit Web Service, the deployment file also references Elasticsearch.
+As well as the Audit Web Service, the deployment file also references Elasticsearch and Kibana.

 ### Demonstration